Will Crooks: Working men union

 After a short spell working in Liverpool, Crooks returned to London and found work in the docks.
-He developed his speaking skills outside the East India Dock gates.
+He developed his speaking skills outside the gates to the East India Docks.
 He also began to give political lectures, and his speaking abilities proved helpful in raising funds for 10,000 striking dockers in the 1889 London Dock Strike.
 Earlier that year, Crooks, a candidate for the Progressive Party, became one of the first labour members on the London County Council, and subsequently became the first working-class member, and later chairman, of the Poplar Board of Guardians.
 With support and help from friend and fellow member George Lansbury, Crooks set about reforming the local workhouse, creating a model for other poor law authorities.

 A prominent local politician, he helped bring about many local improvements.
 In 1891 he "warmly endorsed" representation by the London Trades Council to restrict immigration.
 On 3 August 1895, Crooks formally opened Island Gardens, a park at the south end of the Isle of Dogs, opposite Greenwich Hospital.
 He also campaigned for the first Blackwall Tunnel, and as Chairman of the LCC Bridges Committee in 1898, he helped provide the Greenwich and Woolwich foot tunnels (completed in 1902 and 1912 respectively).